Lithuania women's national ice hockey team

 The Lithuania women's national ice hockey team is the women's national ice hockey team in Lithuania.
 As of April 2020, they are ranked 40th in the IIHF world rankings.
 The team is a new addition to Division III, joining for the 2020 Women's World Championship tournament.
 On 4 December 2019, they won their first game against Hong Kong, China, by a score of 4–2.
 They subsequently defeated Belgium by a score of 4–3.
 In their final game of the tournament, they lost to South Africa 4–2.

 Forward :Klara Miuller is the captain and the team's scoring leader, with 36 goals and 14 assist in 4 tournaments (2020-2024).
 Bernd Haake, from Germany, is the team's head coach.
-He is well known in Lituania for his contribution to the development of the sport in the country.
+He is well known in Lithuania for his contribution to the development of the sport in the country.

 Lithuania has been chosen to host the 2021 Women's World Championship, Division III.